 Update: The latest leak points to the Galaxy S10 having a camera cut-out in the screen, a triple-lens camera, an ultrasonic fingerprint scanner and a new interface.

-The Samsung Galaxy S10 has the potential to be the most exciting phone of 2019, as after the incremental upgrade that was the Samsung Galaxy S9 the South Korean firm is poised for a major overhaul.
+New Samsung Galaxy S10 rumors point to what may be the most exciting phone of 2019, which makes sense given the incremental upgrade that was the Samsung Galaxy S9.
+The South Korean company is poised for a major overhaul.

 Cut to the chase

 - What is it?
 Samsung's next main flagship

 - What will it cost?
 It's sure to be very expensive